Fannstan/Citibike_Bikesharing/README.md

 This bubble chart shows the areas in which the most bike trips end.

 ## Summary
 The Tableau story visualizes the Citibike data showing how the Citibike program is used by riders in New York City.
+It illustrates the busiest times of day and days of the week, as well as the type of user and the gender of the user.
+The Citibike data also shows the busiest locations where the bike trips begin and end.
+Additional visualizations that may be useful for this analysis are looking at specific holidays or looking at number of rides in other seasons, to see if there is a sharp decline in bike trips as there are seasonal changes in weather conditions or temperatures.